Test Coverage

 Select Test Coverage Report.

-In the new dialog, select the Testing Setup, based on which ATM will generate the report.
+In the new dialog, select the Testing Project, based on which ATM will generate the report.

 Users can use JQL syntax to narrow down the Requirements scope that is taken into consideration when creating the report, e.g. to report on Requirements with status 'Accepted'.